daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

   When rendering <a href="https://facebook.github.io/react/docs/multiple-components.html#dynamic-children">dynamic children</a>, such as <code>leaderboardCharacters</code> above, React requires that you use the <code>key</code> property to uniquely identify each child element.
 </div>

-The [`Link`](http://rackt.github.io/react-router/#Link) component will render a fully accesible anchor tag with the proper *href*.
-A [`Link`](http://rackt.github.io/react-router/#Link) also knows when the route it links to is active and automatically applies its "active" CSS class.
+A [`Link`](http://rackt.github.io/react-router/#Link) component will render a fully accesible anchor tag with the proper *href*.
+It also knows when the route it links to is active and automatically applies its "active" CSS class.
+If you are using React Router, then you need to be using `Link` for internal navigation between routes.

 **<i class="devicons devicons-react"></i> Actions**